Invasive Species Conference Presenters

 Since 1992, the North American Invasive Species Management Association (NAISMA) hosts an annual conference connecting terrestrial and aquatic invasive species management, research, policy, and outreach initiatives and opportunities across North America.

 Registration will be in the Palms Garden Foyer of the Marriott Sanibel Harbour Resort & Spa.
 The registration desk will be open from 1:00 – 4:00 pm Sunday; 8:00 am – 4:30 pm Monday; 7:00 am – 4:00 pm Tuesday and Wednesday; and 7:00 – 10:00 am Thursday.

-The Call for Abstracts is Now Closed
+The Call for Abstracts is Open

 To better organize our sessions please choose the best option that describes your presentation from the list of themes here.
 Use the topic areas under the themes as examples of presentation topic areas.